Marketing mix

 Marketing theory emerged in the early twenty-first century.
 The contemporary marketing mix which has become the dominant framework for marketing management decisions was first published in 1984.
 In services marketing, an extended marketing mix is used, typically comprising 7 Ps (product, price, promotion, place, people, process, physical evidence), made up of the original 4 Ps extended by process, people and physical evidence.
 Occasionally service marketers will refer to 8 Ps (product, price, place, promotion, people, positioning, packaging, and performance), comprising these 7 Ps plus performance.

-In the 1990s, the model of 4 Cs was introduced as a more customer-driven replacement of the 4 Ps.
+In the 1970's Professor Koichi Shimizu proposed the 4 Cs (commodity, cost, channel, and communication).
+A newer 4 Cs model emerged in the 1990's as a more customer-driven replacement of the 4 Ps created by Professor Robert Lauterborn, consisting of the 4 Cs (consumer, cost, convenience, and communication).

-There are two theories based on 4 Cs: Lauterborn's 4 Cs (consumer, cost, convenience, and communication), and Shimizu's 4 Cs (commodity, cost, channel, and communication).

 The correct arrangement of marketing mix by enterprise marketing managers plays an important role in the success of a company's marketing: